Semantically Adversarial Learnable Filters: Background

 DeepFool~\cite{MoosaviDezfooli16} iteratively generates an adversarial perturbation whose $l_2$ norm is bounded.
 The adversarial perturbation at each iteration is the orthogonal projection of the adversarial image from the previous iteration onto the closest linearised boundary of class $y$ in the decision space.
 SparseFool~\cite{modas2018sparsefool} combines the DeepFool adversarial approach and the low mean curvature of DNNs in the neighbourhood of each image to perturb only a few pixels, thus resulting in sparse adversarial perturbations with a small $l_1$ norm.

-Private FGSM (P-FGSM)~\cite{Li2019}, and its extension to multiple classifier and seen defences RP-FGSM~\cite{sanchez2020exploiting}, is an interative norm-bounded attack that uses semantically pre-defined labels {({$S=2$})}.
-P-FGSM follows BIM (Eq.~\ref{eq:BIM}) strategy to produce adversarial images while considering the private and non-private groups of labels as the pre-defined semantics of the categorical labels.
-To do so, P-FGSM chooses the target class randomly from a subset of classes defined based on the prediction probability sorted in a descending order, $\mathbf{p}'$, and a threshold on the cumulative probability, $\tau_p \in [0,1]$:
+Private FGSM (P-FGSM)~\cite{Li2019}, and its extension to multiple classifier and seen defences RP-FGSM~\cite{sanchez2020exploiting}, is an iterative norm-bounded attack that uses semantically pre-defined labels {({$S=2$})}.
+P-FGSM follows the BIM's (Eq.~\ref{eq:BIM}) strategy to produce adversarial images considering private and non-private groups of labels as pre-defined semantics of the categorical labels.
+P-FGSM chooses the target class randomly from a subset of classes defined based on the prediction probability sorted in a descending order, $\mathbf{p}'$, and a threshold on the cumulative probability, $\tau_p \in [0,1]$:

-where $R(\cdot)$ is a function that chooses a random class from the set of non-private classes whose cumulative probabilities exceeds $\tau_p$.
+where $R(\cdot)$ randomly chooses a class from the set of non-private classes whose cumulative probability exceeds $\tau_p$.

 SemanticAdv~\cite{hosseini2018semantic} generates adversarially colourised images in the HSV colour space by adding to the hue and saturation of $\mathbf{I}$ a random perturbation chosen uniformly from the range of valid values.
-SemanticAdv draws new perturbations, up to 1000 attempts, until the classifier is misled.
+SemanticAdv draws new perturbations until the classifier is misled (up to 1000 attempts).
 The SemanticAdv adversarial image, $\dot{\mathbf{I}}_{\text{SA}}$, is:

 where $\beta(\cdot)$ converts $\mathbf{I}$ to its hue, $\mathbf{I}_H$, saturation, $\mathbf{I}_S$, and value, $\mathbf{I}_V$ components; $[\cdot,\cdot,\cdot]$ represents the channel-wise concatenation; and $\boldsymbol{\delta}_H $ and $\boldsymbol{\delta}_S$, where each component ranges $[0,1]$, are the final perturbations on the hue and saturation channels, respectively.
 Because $\mathbf{I}_H$ and $\mathbf{I}_S$ are changed by the same amount, the colours of $\dot{\mathbf{I}}_{\text{ SA}}$ may look unnatural.